f1tenth/f1tenth_doc/getting_started/software_setup/software_combine.rst

 Remember to replace the IP addresses in the two lines above with your specific addresses.

-You can now ssh into your car from your laptop.
+You can now SSH into your car from your laptop.
 Use :code:`ssh` in the terminal if you're on `macOS or Linux <https://support.rackspace.com/how-to/connecting-to-a-server-using-ssh-on-linux-or-mac-os/>`_, use `PuTTY <https://www.123-reg.co.uk/support/servers/how-do-i-connect-using-ssh-putty/>`_ if you're on Windows.

 We recommend using :code:`tmux` while you're ssh-ed into the car.
 You can install :code:`tmux` via apt-get.

 You can now disconnect the HDMI cable, monitor, keyboard, and mouse from the TX2 and still be able to control the TX2 remotely from the Pit computer!

 Congratulations on making it through the **System Configuration** section!
-The :ref:`Advanced Setups <doc_software_advance>` is optional and not needed to finish setting up the vehicle.
+The :ref:`Advanced Setups <doc_software_advance>` is optional and is not needed to finish setting up the vehicle.

 .. image:: img/combine/wireless3.gif
 	:align: center